Dress (PJ Harvey song)

-"Dress" is the debut single by English singer-songwriter PJ Harvey from her debut album Dry.
+"Dress" is the debut single by the English singer-songwriter PJ Harvey from her debut album Dry.
 Released in 1991, two promotional music videos were also recorded.

 Background and history

-"Dress" was recorded at Yeovil's Icehouse as part of the Dry sessions.
+"Dress" was recorded at The Icehouse studio in Yeovil, England, as part of the Dry sessions.
 The song, like the album, generated an overwhelmingly strong critical response, though the song failed to chart.

-Lyrics tell the story of a woman who's trying to impress a certain man with a dress ("Must be a way that I can dress to please him").
-She finds the dress pretty uncomfortable ("It's hard to walk in the dress, it's not easy/I'm spilling over like a heavy loaded fruit tree"), but she's hoping it will help her to ("Close up my eyes/Dreamy dreamy music make it be alright").
+The lyrics tell the story of a woman who's trying to impress a certain man with a dress ("Must be a way that I can dress to please him").
+She finds the dress pretty uncomfortable ("It's hard to walk in the dress, it's not easy/I'm spilling over like a heavy loaded fruit tree"), but she's hoping it will help her too ("Close up my eyes/Dreamy dreamy music make it be alright").